harismuneer/Wanderlust-The-Travellers-App/README.md

 ## Contact
-You can get in touch with me on my Linkedin Profile: [Haris Muneer](https://www.linkedin.com/in/harismuneer/)
+You can get in touch with me on my LinkedIn Profile: [Haris Muneer](https://www.linkedin.com/in/harismuneer/)